uva-math/uva-math-code/README.md

 # April 17, 2017

+## Minor things

+1. The bold font does not seem to be very visible with the free version of UVA fonts used.
+This should be checked against the UVA fonts
+2. Gray navbar - should the active links have full height?

+## Plans wrt old webpage

 The main webpage layout is mostly done.
 There are other areas to focus on, such as the "people" page, seminars, UG/Grad infomation pages (very important!), and other things.